Introduction

 Recommended Lures:

-Streamer Flies on Jigheads: Big profile triggers pre-winter strikes
+- Streamer Flies on Jigheads: Their larger profile triggers strikes.

-Crankbaits with Rattle Chambers: For attention in stained or turbulent waters
+- Crankbaits with Rattle Chambers: Excellent for attracting attention in turbulent waters.

 Technique Tips: